hydrology-tep/documentation/source/apps/wois_app.rst

 WOIS Access
 -----------

 To access WOIS CloudToolBox through the Hydrology Exploitation Platform, the user has to sign-in using **EO-SSO**.
 To learn more about the User Profile and the sign-in operation please consult the section **"User Profile"** of this Documentation.
 WOIS VM is accessible via VNC.
-To learn more about this consult the section **"ESA CloudToolbox"**.

 Select Data to use on WOIS
 --------------------------